AmritShetra/Brunel-Sensors/README.md

 I encountered many issues regarding the installation of OpenCV on the Pi, usually resulting in the Pi freezing.
 Eventually, I was able to get it installed, using the guide linked below.

 This, however, meant that I lost all files on the Pi and essentially had it reset.
 Thanks to the powers of git, I cloned this repo and was free to continue working - hopefully, this time being able to use the Camera module in my work.
 Once again, I encountered errors with installing the necessary libraries (hopefully this is fixed by the presence of the "requirements.txt" file), and the sensors.py code seems to just malfunction.

+I've used [this guide](https://www.pyimagesearch.com/2017/10/16/raspberry-pi-deep-learning-object-detection-with-opencv/) to get code that can detect objects through the Pi camera.
+It runs very slowly on the Pi, to the point of not really being too useful.

 ### Requirements
 * Raspberry Pi (I've used the 3B, but anything should work)